-Trump carries political controversies to rally in hurricane-hit Florida
+Trump announces $448M in hurricane recovery funds at Florida rally

 CLICK HERE TO GET THE FOX NEWS APP

 Almost every building appeared damaged in some way, including a collapsed hangar.
-The administration has blamed "Democrat obstruction" for a stoppage in recovery work, with about 120 projects being deferred.
-Trump's opposition to more hurricane aid for Puerto Rico has sparked a standoff with congressional Democrats that has blocked some assistance to the island and elsewhere, including the Florida Panhandle.
+The administration has blamed

 After touring the base, Trump promised officials, including Florida Gov. Ron DeSantis, that it will be rebuilt "better than ever."